Post-Op Instructions for Dental Crowns – Daytona Beach, FL

 - Lastly, care for your new permanent crown with proper brushing and flossing.
 It is especially important to keep the edge of the crown clean at the gumline.

 Now that you know what to do after getting your dental crowns, you can enjoy your strong and beautiful smile.
-And, if you have any questions about dental crowns or your recovery, contact our office today!
+And, if you have any questions about dental crowns or your recovery, contact our dental office today!